Jerome Williams (baseball): Retirement

 Williams' retirement from baseball was confirmed on December 10, 2018.

 Coaching career

+New York Mets

 On March 8, 2021, Williams was announced as the pitching coach for the St. Lucie Mets, the Low-A affiliate of the New York Mets.

+State College Spikes

+On March 7, 2023, Williams was announced as the pitching coach for the State College Spikes, member of the MLB Draft League.

+Yolo High Wheelers

+On January 23, 2024, Williams was named the pitching coach for the Yolo High Wheelers of the Pioneer League for their inaugural season.

 Pitching style

-He threw a sinker at 89–93 mph, a four-seam fastball at 90-94 mph, a cut fastball at 87–91 mph, a changeup from 83-86 mph, a slider at 78-83 mph, and a curveball at 70–75 mph.
+He threw a sinker at 89–93 mph, a four-seam fastball at 90–94 mph, a cut fastball at 87–91 mph, a changeup from 83–86 mph, a slider at 78–83 mph, and a curveball at 70–75 mph.

 Personal life

 Williams grew up in Waipahu, Hawaii and is a 1999 graduate of Waipahu High School.

 He was well known for wearing a puka shell necklace at all times on the playing field, in honor of his mother Deborah, who died of breast cancer in 2001 while he was still a minor league pitcher.
 He stopped wearing it after a bad start in 2005, but resumed wearing it by spring training of 2007.
 He also sported a pink glove whenever he pitched, a symbol for the efforts of finding the cure for breast cancer.